cccccccccccccccccnrd/local-iot-architecture/README.md

 ```bash
 node index.js
 ```
+> Use a tool like [Forever](https://github.com/foreverjs/forever) to run the script continuously.

 ### Configuring local-iot-architecture

-The basic dataflow starts with initializing a Arduino board.
+The basic dataflow starts with initializing an Arduino board.

 ```js
 const board = new five.Board({